amitbend/amitbend.com/_drafts/2020-04-28-6 Free Options To Host Your Node.js App In 2020.md

 **Limitations/The Catch:**

 * No custom domain
-* Resource hibernation — Your project resources sleep after 30 minutes of inactivity, and must sleep 18 hours in a 72 hour period
+* Resource hibernation — Your project resources sleep after 30 minutes of inactivity, and must sleep 18 hours in a 72-hour period
 * Expiration — Your subscription automatically expires after 60 days; resubscribe as often as you like

 **Deployment:** Git (PaaS)